Getting started

 - Try to avoid baked geometry objects as much as possible.
 Try to edit primitive objects with modifiers.
 And bake the geometry only if there is no other way to achieve the goal.

-Reduce your own HDRi
+Reduce your own HDRI

 If you use your own HDRi, make sure they are low resolution.
 If you don't need to see HDRi on reflective materials, you can use HDRi with a minimum resolution.